A successful financial adviser has specialist knowledge of investments, savings and money management but also possesses

 - Senior financial advisers working with an average-wealth client base can earn in the region of £60,000.

-- Wealth managers or private client advisers who are based in the wealth division of major retail and private banks can earn in excess of £100,000.
+- Wealth managers or private client advisers who are based in the wealth division of major retail and private banks can earn more than £100,000.

-Financial advisers may also earn bonuses and commission and have additional benefits on top of their salary.
+You may also earn bonuses and commission and have additional benefits on top of your salary.

 Salaries vary considerably depending on your employer and location, as well as on your level of qualifications and experience.

 Income figures are intended as a guide only.

-Some jobs, for example a tied adviser in a high street bank, offer regular office hours.
+Some jobs, for example a restricted adviser in a high street bank, offer regular office hours.
 However, flexibility is required if working for a banking contact centre or as an independent financial adviser (IFA), as clients may require evening and weekend meetings.

 What to expect

-- Working can be office based although IFAs may work from home or meet clients in their own homes.
+- Work is office based although if you're an IFA you may work from home or meet clients in their own homes.

 - Self-employment is common.

-- There are openings for tied, multi-tied and independent advisers throughout the UK.
-However, private banking positions tend to be based in the City of London and other key financial areas such as Belfast, Edinburgh and Manchester.
+- There are openings for restricted and independent advisers throughout the UK.
+However, private banking positions tend to be based in London and other key financial areas such as Belfast, Edinburgh and Manchester.

 - Travel within a working day is common for IFAs, but overnight stays away from home are unusual.

 - Due to the regulatory nature of financial advice, overseas work is uncommon and most jobs are UK-based, serving UK customers.
 However, there are some opportunities for experienced advisers to work abroad for offshore financial advisory groups and international banks.

-Although this area of work is open to graduates and diplomates of any discipline, the following subjects may improve your chances:
+Although this area of work is open to graduates of any discipline, the following subjects may improve your chances:

 - business management